The Boler was a new concept to North America but not to other countries.

 Example photo right: 1961 Karosa W4 Dingo - Built in Czechoslovakia.

-Design concepts such as a dinette table that folds down to make a bed, small counter with sink and propane burner stove top, small refrigerator, overhead cupboard storage, a front seating area, all were previous design elements long before the Boler.
+Design concepts such as a dinette table that folds down to make a bed, small counter with sink and propane burner stove top, small refrigerator, overhead cupboard storage, a front seating area, all were previous european design elements long before the Boler.

 It can be argued that the reason the Boler trailer was never patented in 1968 is because too many of its design elements and manufacturing practices were already evident in several other earlier fibreglass trailer models.